flibustier/e-coin/README.md

 Go to: <https://e-coin.jonathan.pl> to claim your reward!

-> You can register any email address to get a wallet address and send some assets to another address, but if you don't want to register your email, you can test the application using `demo@jonathan.pl` as email and `demo` as password!
+> You can register with any email address in order to get a _e-coin wallet address_ and send some assets to another address, but if you don't want to register your email, you can test the application using `demo@jonathan.pl` email and `demo` password!

 You can also explore the Blockchain with the [Explorer](https://explorer.jonathan.pl)!

-#### It's awesome!
-I want to build my own E-Coin!
+#### Awesome!
+I want to develop my own E-Coin!

 Sure!
 You will need [Golang](https://golang.org/dl/) and [NPM](https://nodejs.org/en/)